SinaC/TetriNET/readme.txt

 spam prevention, no more than 1 service call every 50ms (configurable) -> modify ip filter + handle spam in IPFilterServiceBehavior remove every reference to network from GameClient and GameServer
-GUI: dissociate part and block when a block has been placed -> careful with side effects
+GUI: dissociate part and block when a block has been placed -> careful with side effects Manage timeout counter, after X retry -> connection lost Manage new connection and disconnection at one place -> ideally in Server because there can be many hosts and we can remove a player only ince
-GenericHost: PlayerConnectionLost add a reason (connection closed, kicked, banned, timeout) Manage timeout counter, after X retry -> connection lost Manage new connection and disconnection at one place
+Handle special case: game started and everyone is disconnected -> game is never stopped

 discover
 http://msdn.microsoft.com/en-us/magazine/ee335779.aspx